Hiking Guide of Wadi Al Far Trail

 The trail will slightly turn towards the left to reach the ridge.
 There will be a set of stairs if you walk further and keep on climbing up and you will eventually reach the plateau (photo below).

-Take a break at the plateau and enjoy the amazing view of Jebel Jais from another angle again.
-If you haven’t seen the other angle I’m saying, check my Hidden Oasis Trail (between Jebel Jais & Wadi of Giants)!
+Take a break at the plateau and enjoy an amazing view of Jebel Jais from another angle again.
+It's similar to the view from Hidden Oasis Trail (between Jebel Jais & Wadi of Giants).

-Further up the trail will be a section of nowhere (my term btw).
-That’s what I always feel at this section – being in the middle of nowhere.
-There’s no established trail keep going up – loose rocks, a steep rolling slope and you end up at an old village (one or two houses only).
+Further up the trail will be a section of the slopes.
+There's no established trail (or at least, I couldn't see it) so keep going up.
+There are some loose rocks, a steep slope, and eventually the old village at the top.
 Then Jebel Yabanah will start waving at you.

-From the campsite, walk at the same trail going down until you reach the ridge on the lower level.
-A section of loose rocks comes next even before the loose rocks (at the actual trail) at the top of the wadi started.
+From the campsite, we walked back at the same trail going down until we reached the ridge on the lower level.
+Loose rocks after loose rocks waited for us until we reached the top of the wadi.

-Descent – Stone Cairns, Loose Rocks, Long Wadi, Rolling Section OR Water Pools
+3. Descent - Stone Cairns, Long Wadi, Rolling Section OR Water Pools

 Going back to the trail (if you didn't walk to the campsite), continue walking the slope with the copper-colored rocks on your right side.